isomerpages/govtech-sa/index.md

 permalink: /
 sections:
   - hero:
-      title: SupplyAlly is a centralized distribution system
+      title: "The solution to digitalise your distribution operation. "
-      subtitle: Enabled citizens to access their fair quota of masks, with flexibility to different points and modes of distribution.
+      subtitle: SupplyAlly is a centralised distribution system for users to coordinate distribution effort since 2020.
       background: /images/hero-banner-supplyally-v2.png
       key_highlights:
-        - title: IdentifY
+        - title: Identify
           description: Identifies a beneficiary (legit or not) before collection.
           url: ""
-        - title: Tracks
+        - title: Track
           description: Tracks whether a beneficiary receiving an item has received it before.
           url: ""